Brandt3/stock-dashboard/README.md

 - 🔎 **Ticker Search & Validation** — Search for stock data using a ticker symbol with API validation.
 - 🗄️ **SQLite Integration** — Automatically stores and retrieves stock data locally.
 - 📊 **Data Filtering & Visualization** — View selected stock attributes and plot them directly from the Treeview table.
+- ➕ **Add to Watchlist** — Save selected stocks to a local watchlist for quick future access.
+- ↕️ **Sortable Columns** — Sort stock data ascending or descending by clicking column headers.
 - 🧹 **Reset & Refresh Buttons** — Easily clear or reload data without restarting the app.
+- 💾 **Download Data** — Export stock data into a CSV file.
 - 🎨 **Modern UI** — Built with `ttkbootstrap` for a clean, responsive interface.

 ## Tech Stack